vavr-io/vavr/README.md

 ### Standalone

-Because Javaslang dot _not_ depend on any libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.
+Because Javaslang does _not_ depend on any libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.

 Javaslang can be downloaded [here](http://search.maven.org/#search|ga|1|a:"javaslang").